nareshbhatia/react-learning-resources/docs/coding-conventions-and-patterns.md

 and easier to scan.

-- Start by importing 'react', but only if you need to use something exported from react, e.g. `React.Fragment` or `React.useState`.
+- Start by importing 'react', but only if you need to use something exported from it, e.g. `React.Fragment` or `React.useState`.
 Otherwise, starting from React 17, you do not need to import react just to transform JSX (thanks to the new JSX transform).
   - Always use this form of import: `import * as React from 'react'`.
-This is called an "ESModules namespace import".
-Don't try to do any named imports like this: `{Fragment, useState}`.
-Instead, use `React.Fragment` or `React.useState` directly in code as needed.
-See [here](https://epicreact.dev/importing-react-through-the-ages/) for a detailed explanation.
+This is called an _ESModules namespace import_.
+  - Don't import any named exports like this:
+    `import {Fragment, useState} from 'react`.
+Instead, use `React.Fragment` or `React.useState` directly in your code where needed.
+See [here](https://epicreact.dev/importing-react-through-the-ages/) for a
+    detailed explanation.
 - Follow by other external imports, sorted by module name.
 For example, an